4 Writing Your Future

 So communicating with other people is a key skill.
 Writing more will help improve your written communication skills, we looked at some simple techniques for doing this in section 4.6.
 Just write, see figure 4.28.

 The author Charlotte Brontë wrote the classic gothic novel Jane Eyre.
 (Brontë 1847) She just couldn’t help it: “I’m just going to write because I cannot help it”.
-Just write, see section 4.6.4 for some starting points.
-Most computer scientists don’t write or read enough material in natural languages like English, especially when compared to their counterparts in the humanities.
+Just write, for some starting points see see section 4.6.4.
+Most computer scientists don’t write or read enough material in natural languages like English, especially when compared to their fellow students in the humanities.
 Writing and reading more will make you a better communicator.
 Quotation via bronte.org.uk, public domain image of a chalked portrait of Charlotte Brontë by George Richmond via Wikimedia Commons w.wiki/9idq adapted using the Wikipedia App ✍️

 Figure 4.28: The author Charlotte Brontë wrote the classic gothic novel Jane Eyre.
 (Brontë 1847) She just couldn’t help it: “I’m just going to write because I cannot help it”.
-Just write, see section 4.6.4 for some starting points.
-Most computer scientists don’t write or read enough material in natural languages like English, especially when compared to their counterparts in the humanities.
+Just write, for some starting points see see section 4.6.4.
+Most computer scientists don’t write or read enough material in natural languages like English, especially when compared to their fellow students in the humanities.
 Writing and reading more will make you a better communicator.
 Quotation via bronte.org.uk, public domain image of a chalked portrait of Charlotte Brontë by George Richmond via Wikimedia Commons w.wiki/9idq adapted using the Wikipedia App ✍️

 This chapter has investigated the art of written communication, and discussed its importance in persuading people to invite you to job interviews, amongst other things.
 In chapter 13 we will look at the closely related communication skill of speaking.